 In Environment and Place, research projects include community engagement (the NSF funded National Socio-Environmental Synthesis Center), environment management (Smart State funding), water management (Queensland Water Infrastructure), and environmental education (Marecet and local councils).

-In Safety and Projection, research projects include child projection (Australian Institute of Criminology, Queensland Police Service, Daniel Morcombe Foundation and Telstra), and road safety (Transport and Main Roads, RACQ and Queensland Police Service).
+In Safety and Projection, research projects include child projection (Australian Institute of Criminology, Queensland Police Service, Daniel Morcombe Foundation and Telstra), abuse prevention (Coventry University, AIC), and road safety (Transport and Main Roads, RACQ and Queensland Police Service).

 You can also stay in touch with Christian at:

 Vice-Chancellor's Medal for Engagement (2010), University of the Sunshine Coast

 University Medal for Excellence in Teaching (2001), Heriot–Watt University